project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 **Note:** The following steps are necessary only when the application is being deployed for the first time and should be skipped for subsequent deploys.

 - `deploy-apis.sh` script will print a JWT token that needs to be updated in the application configuration.
-- To find the token search the script output to look for JWT token for player is :
+- To find the token search the script output to look for JWT token for player.
 - Copy the corresponding token.
-- For reference check the example output as follows
+- For reference check the example output as follows:

 <pre>
 changed: [localhost] => {"changed": true, "cmd": "python /tmp/kong-api-scripts/kong_consumers.py /tmp/kong_consumers.json....